shahansyah/FlexBox-Tutorial/README.md

     Box Model Consistency: You reapply `box-sizing: border-box` to the container and cards to ensure that element sizing remains accurate and precise, and does not overflow due to the addition of padding or borders.
  - **container3**:
- -What Are You Doing Here?
+ - What Are You Doing Here?

     1.Creating a Flexible Gallery with a Container (.container3): You enable Flexbox (display: flex) on the gallery’s main container, then add a crucial property: flex-wrap: wrap.
 This property forces the images to wrap to the next line instead of crowding together side by side.
 This container also features a striking blue-to-yellow-green gradient.